VedantPancholi/ReMorph/docs/sprint4/sprint4-architecture.md

 - benchmark and evaluation do not depend on TRL
 - normal tests do not require TRL
 - reward-curve plotting requires `matplotlib` from `requirements/training.txt`
+- when full GRPO execution is unavailable or too heavy, the current trainer falls back to a lightweight structured-policy learner and labels that mode explicitly in the summary

 If those extras are not installed, the benchmark, dataset, and comparison flows remain fully usable.